Mitral Valve Replacement: Minimally Invasive

-You will begin your recovery in the intensive care unit or a recovery room.
+You'll begin your recovery in the intensive care unit (ICU) or a recovery room.

-Most people who have mitral valve replacement notice immediate symptom relief after
+Most people who have mitral valve replacement often notice symptom relief right away

-The team will carefully monitor your vital signs, such as your heart rate.
+The team will carefully watch your vital signs, such as your heart rate.
 You may

+be

-be hooked up up to several machines so the nurses can check these more easily.
+hooked up to a few machines.
+This lets the nurses check your vital signs more easily.

 You may have a tube in your throat to help you breathe.
 This may be uncomfortable,

 and you won’t be able to talk.
-The tube is usually removed within 24 hours.
+The tube is often removed within 24 hours.

 You may have a chest tube to drain excess fluid from your chest.

 Bandages will cover your incision.
-These can come off within a couple of days.
+These can come off in a few days.